pylp/pylp/docs/CLI.md

 Pylp has very few flags to know about.

-- `-v` or `--version` will display Pylp versions
+- `-v` or `--version` will display Pylp versions.
 - `--pylpfile <pylpfile path>` will manually set path of pylpfile.
 Useful if you have multiple pylpfiles.
-This will set the CWD to the pylpfile directory as well
+This will set the CWD to the pylpfile directory as well.
 - `--cwd <dir path>` will manually set the CWD.
-The search for the pylpfile will be from here
+The search for the pylpfile will be from here.

 ### Tasks